AndersDeath/diary2/000-current.md

 # 27 September - Wednesday - Yerevan - 363 day of immigration

 Today is Ksusha's birthday.
 I presented a book and small purse to her.
 Additionally I bought flowers.
 They look nice.
 I also was in Dentist office today.
 She fixed another two teeth.
-It was the last such visit for me be
+It was the last such visit for me before moving to Berlin.